Why the Google search results page matters for SEO

 Even though the results pages look a little different depending on your query (go on, do a couple of different searches and have a look at how they differ) – they are actually all comprised of the same three elements, namely paid advertisements, organic results and SERP features.

 Getting into the paid ads is simple.
 You just have to buy visits to your site rather than earn them organically.
-Paid ads work on the basis of pay-per-click (PPC) which allows advertisers to bid on a keyword that is relevant to their business and then pay a fee every time someone clicks on one of those ads.
+Paid ads (such as Google Ads) work on the basis of pay-per-click (PPC) which allows advertisers to bid on a keyword that is relevant to their business and then pay a fee every time someone clicks on one of those ads.

 This is where SEO really comes in.
 Google has to work through all the various pages on the internet which contain the keywords being searched (and there can be thousands of them) to sort out which one/s provide the most relevant and the highest quality response.